XiaoouPan/ILAMM/README.md

 ## Notes

-Function `cvNcvxHuberReg` is slower than the others because it carries out a two-dimensional grid search to choose both lambda and tau via cross-validation.
+Function `cvNcvxHuberReg` is slower than the others because it carries out a two-dimensional grid search to choose both *&lambda;* and *&tau;* via cross-validation.

 ## License